cs207team3/cs207-FinalProject/README.md

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/equilibrium_coeff2.png "Equilibrium Coefficient2")

 P0 is the pressure of the reactor (we will use 100,000 Pa in this library).
-Using the NASA polynomial coefficients and relationships between the specific heat, enthalpy and entropy, we use the following equations to compute the backwards reaction rate coefficient for elementary reversible reactions:
+Using the NASA polynomial coefficients and relationships between specific heat, enthalpy and entropy, we use the following equations to compute the backwards reaction rate coefficient for elementary reversible reactions:

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/NASA_polynomials.png "NASA Polynomials")

-This library will read in the relevant NASA polynomial coefficients from a database and store them in a data structure based on which species the user specifies in the .xml input file.
-See more below in the "Input Format" section.
+This library will read in the relevant NASA polynomial coefficients from an SQL database and store them in a data structure based on which species the user specifies in the .xml input file.
+See more about input files below in the **Input Format** section.

 ----
 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/variables.png "Variables")